e107-eFiction/efiction_noconflict/README.md

 All e107 tables will look:
 e107_xxx

+## Update for fixed 3.3.6
+Changes:
+file user.php -  now author.php  (more logical than member)
+file index.php - no changes

 ## Files

 Only problem if you use e107 and efiction on the same level (what is the final goal):